tbidne/charon/README.md

                            exceeded.
 The SIZE should include the value and units e.g. 'warn 10 mb', 'warn 5 gigabytes', 'delete 20.5B'.

+  -t,--trash-home PATH     Path to the trash directory.
+This overrides the toml
+                           config, if it exists.
+If neither is given then we use the XDG data directory e.g. ~/.local/share/charon.

   -h,--help                Show this help text